sarpt/yta/README.md

 ### permissions

 - `allow-env` - for reading environment variables which overwrite config file options
-- `allow-read` - for reading directories for downloaded videos and reading `$HOME/.config/yta.json` file with configuration
+- `allow-read` - for reading directories for downloaded videos and reading `$HOME/.config/yta.json` file with configuration and `$HOME/.yta/store.json` file with store information
-- `allow-write` - for saving `$HOME/.config/yta.json` file with configuration
+- `allow-write` - for saving `$HOME/.config/yta.json` file with configuration and `$HOME/.yta/store.json` file with store information
 - `allow-run` - for executing `youtube-dl` to download videos

 ### arguments